Catherine Stefani: Mental health services

+Crime and policing

 In response to an increase of car break-ins in early 2018, Stefani called for a series of hearings with the San Francisco Police Department.
 Later that year, after a successful test of increased security at two San Francisco municipal garages, Stefani called for the increased security methods to be implemented at all 22 public garages.
 In October 2020 she called for a red light camera at an intersection in her district where a pedestrian had been killed earlier that year.

 Gun violence prevention

 Shortly after taking office, Stefani introduced the Free Speech Protection Act prohibiting firearms within 500 feet of public events of 50 people or more such as protests, marches and rallies.
 Law enforcement is excepted from the prohibition.
-After the Gilroy Garlic Festival shooting, Stefani introduced a resolution that designated the National Rifle Association a domestic terrorist organization.
+After the Gilroy Garlic Festival shooting, Stefani introduced a resolution that designated the National Rifle Association of America a domestic terrorist organization.
 On September 4, 2019, the Board of Supervisors passed the resolution with a unanimous vote.
 In April 2019 she requested the San Francisco City Attorney draft legislation to implement gun violence restraining orders which would allow firearms to be temporarily seized from owners who pose a safety risk to themselves or others.